 - Pipes must be installed over the shortest route and with drainage facilities at the lowest point and vent facilities at the highest point. - Drainage and desalting, emptying and blow-down pipes must be laid separately and sloping to the blow-down, expansion and cooling device.
 The waste water must be cooled before passing into the sewage network in accordance with local regulations. - If the blow-down pipe is taken more than 1 m upwards, the blow-down pipe must be drained at the lowest point before every blow-down procedure. - Observe that blow-down lines of low-pressure boilers are pulled upwards max.
-2 m from the boiler connection (drain). - Pressure safeguard blow-down pipes or vent pipes at the blow-down, expansion and cooling device must be taken so that they open safely into the open air, must be protected against the penetration of rainwater and dirt and drained at their lowest point.
-In the case of warm and hot water boiler systems, an expansion vessel at the pressure safeguard blow-down pipe is necessary in order to separate the water-steam mixture.
+2 m from the boiler connection (drain). - Vent pipes and blow-out lines used as an overpressure safeguard must be laid safely and discharging into the open air, and they should be protected against the penetration of rain water and contamination, as well as being designed to drain at the deepest point.

-- Vent pipes (e.g. to a partial deaeration system or condensate system) must terminate into the open air without any hazards.
 When laying the pipes, it should be noted that it is not permitted to route them horizontally or downwards.
-This prevents condensate being formed in the line and so-called "water spew" coming out from the line discharge.
-In cases where longer line lengths are required, a separator pot with venting and drainage must be installed in the vent pipe in accordance with the operating instructions for the particular component. - Pressure safeguard blow-off lines may only be brought together with other lines in exceptional cases and with the corresponding calculated evidence. - Drainage connections on the flue gas side of boilers (e.g. flue gas chamber) and system components must be provided with a water bag of at least 10 cm, in order to prevent the escape of flue gas.
+This prevents condensate being formed in the line and so-called "water spew" coming out from the line discharge, particularly in the case of vent pipes on partial deaeration systems or condensate equipment.
+In cases where longer line lengths are required, a separator pot with venting and drainage must be installed in the vent pipe in accordance with the operating instructions for the particular component.
+In the case of heating and hot water boiler systems, an expansion vessel is required on blow-out lines used as an overpressure safeguard, so that the water/steam mixture can be separated.

+- Pressure safeguard blow-off lines may only be brought together with other lines in exceptional cases and with the corresponding calculated evidence. - Drainage connections on the flue gas side of boilers (e.g. flue gas chamber) and system components must be provided with a water bag of at least 10 cm, in order to prevent the escape of flue gas.
 The drainage lines (made of stainless steel) must be routed via a neutralisation unit.
 A junction with lines, which convey other media, is not permitted in order to prevent undesired back flows. - The starting line for the boiler must be incorporated into the pipeline network in such a way that each boiler can safely emit steam into the open air via the steam shutoff valve during the start-up procedure.